tgubeli/springboot-2-quarkus/installing-graalvm.md

 gu install native-image
 ```

-> Note: when you install GraalVM, the command/app "gu" is installed to.
+> Note: when you install GraalVM, the command/app "gu" is installed too.